MarkkBarrett/HandbookCA/HandbookVSCode/Content/Code-Review.md

 Even though we should do code reviews as fast as possible, it should not impact the quality.
 If your doing a code review, you should actually take the time to read through the review, understand the changes made and catch issues.
 You need to maintain a standard of high quality.
 Skimming through the pull request can cause little bugs to be missed.

+**5. Asychronous the reviews**

+Allowing reviewers to asychronously review the code means reviewers can review the code indepentently and at their own pace.
+The review can be sent around by email by the code author.
+Reviewing code like this is well-suited for teams working remotely or in different time zones.

+**6. Work in pair programming**

+Pair programming is when two developers are working on code.
+One writes the code while the other checks it to give instant feedback.
+When a deadline is due or the work load is large, this can reduce time needed to approve the final product.

+**7. Regular reviews**

+Akin to keeping the code maintainable, old and unused branches can clutter the repository.
+Reviews should take place on a regular fixed schedule to reduce confusion and keep the repository clean.
+Regularly reviewing the code/repositoiry keeps everything organized and prevents a build up of errors overtime.